 He also directed: Cher’s music video Main Man, fashion videos for various designers, the short film Green-Eyed, and photographed and co-wrote & -directed (with Gene Kearney) the long-form music video/feature documentary for A&M Records, Love It Or Leave It.

-Fred is an instructor at the American Film Institute (A.F.I.) in Los Angeles where he teaches the Advanced Camera Technique and Lighting Workshop and conducts the Cinematography Forum (which profiles the work of guest cinematographers.)
+Fred was an instructor at the American Film Institute (A.F.I.) in Los Angeles where he taught the Advanced Camera Technique and Lighting Workshop and conducted the Cinematography Forum (which profiles the work of guest cinematographers.)
+He was involved with the Bangkok Film Festival on the selection committee for at least two years, circa 2006.

 Academic films made for companies other than Encyclopaedia Britannica, for which Goodich served as DP or Director